Springbank RoadDounePerthshire, FK16 6DUTel: 01786 841213

 There is a drop in session for under 21s from 3.30 -5.30pm on a Tuesday at Stirling Community Hospital.

-There are three Practice Nurses, based in Doune.
-Linda Keay holds clinics Monday to Wednesday mornings, Silvy Deuchar is available all day on Thursdays and Lynne Bryce is available on a Wednesday afternoon.
+There are two Practice Nurses, based in Doune.
+Linda Keay holds clinics Monday to Wednesday mornings, and Gillian Walker who has clinics all day on a Monday, Tuesday, Thursday and Friday.
+Gillian also goes to the Thornhill Clinic on a Tuesday morning.

-Their duties include giving travel advice/immunisation, ear syringing, flu vaccination, cervical smears and phlebotomy (blood sampling).
-They share responsibility for carrying out health checks through running various clinics that include - Chronic Heart Disease, Blood Pressure Monitoring, Diabetes, Asthma & COPD, Ischaemic Heart Disease and the Child Immunisation Programme.
+Their duties include ear syringing, vaccinations, cervical smears and phlebotomy (blood sampling).
+They share responsibility for carrying out health checks through running various clinics that include - Chronic Heart Disease, Blood Pressure Monitoring, Diabetes, Asthma & COPD, Ischaemic Heart Disease.

-Our Practice Manager, Mrs Pamela Littlefield, is responsible for the financial management of the Practice and is involved in the business development.
-Pamela is able to help with any non-medical or administrative aspects of your health or treatment and will be pleased to receive any suggestions for improving our services.
+Our Practice Manager, Mairi McGrandles, is responsible for the financial management of the Practice and is involved in the business development.
+Mairi is able to help with any non-medical or administrative aspects of your health or treatment and will be pleased to receive any suggestions for improving our services.

 Lynn Stevenson is responsible for the daily supervision of the non-medical staff within the Practice and assists in the general smooth running of the Practice.